 So, I definitely recommend that you whip up a batch of these easy Bakewell shortbread slices!
 But as an avid home baker, I’m sure you’re asking yourself “what next?”.

-I may have mentioned my intense love for all things Bakewell flavoured.
-If you too suffer from this addiction, seek help (by getting more of the good stuff) - check out my recipe for Bakewell blondies or Bakewell cookie bars!
+I may have mentioned my intense love for all things Bakewell-flavoured.
+If you too suffer from this addiction, seek help (by getting more of the good stuff) - check out my recipe for best cherry Bakewell blondies, Bakewell white chocolate blondies or Bakewell cookie bars!

 Or if you’d like to hear about our latest recipes, why not subscribe to our newsletter?